 The Health and Safety at Work etc. Act 1974

-Employers must take steps to ensure the health, safety and welfare at work of all its staff, including those who work remotely.
+Employers must take steps to ensure the health, safety and welfare at work of all staff, including those who work remotely.

 The Management of Health and Safety at Work Regulations 1999

-Employers must carry out a risk assessment to identify any hazards relating to the work done by home workers and to take steps to remove them or, where this is not 'reasonably practicable' (ie disproportionate to the hazard identified), to minimise them.
+Employers must carry out a risk assessment to identify any hazards relating to the work done by home workers and take steps to remove them or, where this is not 'reasonably practicable' (ie disproportionate to the hazard identified), minimise them.
 Checks should include whether the ventilation, temperature, lighting, floor, space, chair, desk or workstation and computer are suitable for the tasks being performed.
 A record must also be kept of the findings of the risk assessment and the risks kept under review.

 Staff are responsible for maintaining a safe environment and must inform their employer if any measures taken turn out to be ineffective.